MicrosoftDocs/Viva/Viva/engage/eac-storyline.md

 By default, every internal user with access to Viva Engage has the option to post to their own storyline feed.
 Admins can override the default and restrict this option to specific users.
 This setting controls who has a storyline feed on their user profile and who can create a new storyline post.
 It doesn’t restrict who can view, react, or reply to storyline posts made by others.

-To restrict who can post to storyline, in the Advanced Settings, switch **Eligible users with acess to Viva Engage** to **Ineligible users from selected group**.
+To restrict who can post to storyline, from the Engage admin center, go to **Manage storyline** > **Advanced Settings**, and switch **Eligible users with acess to Viva Engage** to **Ineligible users from selected group**.
 Search for and select the group that includes users who should receive their own staoryline.
-Supported group types are security groups, mail-enabled security groups, distribution lists, and Microsoft 365 groups.When a group is selected, Engage checks the group membership on a daily basis to assign storyline privileges.
+Supported group types are security groups, mail-enabled security groups, distribution lists, and Microsoft 365 groups.
+When a group is selected, Engage checks the group membership on a daily basis to assign storyline privileges.

 Your changes should  take effect within minutes.
 However, backend membership changes in the selected group may take up to 24 hours before being applied to storyline privileges.